NathanBHay/Notes-Backup/Computer Science/Algorithms/Graph Searches.md

 ```

 Where $\text{DLS}$ is a depth limited depth first search.
 This is usually implemented with an additional clause in depth first search which checks if $depth=0$.

+# Beam Search
+Beam search is an approach to limiting the memory usage of best-first search by restricting the amount of nodes in the frontier.
+This can be achieved through two different approaches.
+The first is to restrict by cost $\alpha$, which will remove nodes where $c(n)>\alpha$.
+The other is by number of nodes, where the number of nodes can be restricted either by using a [[Double Ended Heaps|double ended heap]] or